 Choose your project wisely

 Understanding the return on investment (ROI) of completing certain renovations can help you prioritize if there are multiple projects around your house you’d like to tackle.
-Real estate specialists will tell you that kitchens and bathrooms sell houses, and even if you’re not planning to sell, it’s still important to invest wisely in your home improvement projects.
+Real estate specialists will tell you that kitchens and bathrooms sell houses.
+Even if you’re not planning to sell, it’s still important to invest wisely in your home improvement projects.

 Kitchens and bathrooms typically cost the most to update but you can expect to receive a higher rate of return.
 The money you spend will increase your home’s value, which translates to equity for you.
 Putting these spaces at the top of your list makes good sense.